PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should determine whether the fallback dynamic-rank-one evidence can safely guard either following refresh.
-If equivalence is not locally provable, it should leave both refreshes unchanged.
-The next local audit is the combined fallback placeholder-MatMul restore predicate plus its guarded reconciliation.
+The next characterized unit should audit the fallback Concat-axis repair and its guarded reconciliation.
-The next local audit is the fallback unbound-input repair and its guarded reconciliation, followed by the mixed-Concat repair boundary.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.